REPORTS TO: EXECUTIVE DIRECTOR

 CRISIS INTERVENTION CALL SPECIALIST

 HeartLine is seeking strong candidates for consideration for the position of Crisis Intervention Call Specialist.
-We are currently seeking a full-time employee, Sunday through Thursday.

 Please include your availability in your cover letter.